andeerlb/clock-analytics/README.md

 ## Known limitations

 - **Poppler isn't bundled yet.** The app shells out to `pdftotext`/`pdfseparate`/`pdfinfo`/`pdfunite` as external processes rather than bundling them as a Tauri sidecar per platform.
-Any machine running the app (not just the build machine) needs Poppler installed and on `PATH`.
-See `src-tauri/src/pdf_extract.rs` for the rationale.
+Any machine running the app (not just the build machine) needs Poppler installed — see [PDF tooling (Poppler)](#pdf-tooling-poppler). macOS and Linux auto-detect common install locations (with a manual override in Configurações); Windows has no equivalent yet and isn't a supported target.
 - **One timesheet provider today.** Only the Coalize export format is supported; additional providers can be added under `src-tauri/src/parsers/` without changing the rest of the app.
 - **Windows isn't covered by CI yet.** Only Linux is automated via GitHub Actions; macOS is manual (above), and Windows builds are untested by this repo's tooling so far.